Masoud El Amaratly: Life and career

 El Amaratly had married a maid called Ashnina at an unknown date.
 He later left Ashnina, and married a woman called Kamila.
 He died on 9 October 1944, and was reportedly poisoned by Kamila.
 However, two causes of his death have been cited: pulmonary tuberculosis or poisoning.
 The latter is suggested by Eli Erlick as the most plausible, based on sources from El Amaratly's family and friends, including his brother who accused Kamila of poisoning food at El Amaratly's final meal.
 She was apparently motivated by greed for money and possessions; Kamila was imprisoned for nine months as a result.

 Historiography

 El Amaratly's life is cited as an example of how attitudes to LGBTQ+ people in Iraq have been more accepting in the past.
 Research has been undertaken by Professor Salman Khayoush into El Amaratly's life, and it is his opinion that further research into documents removed from Iraq by the British government may reveal more about El Amaratly's achievements.
 There are several images that purportedly portray El Amaratly, but none is a definite identification.
 Recordings of El Amaratly's music are held in the British Library and were digitised as part of a partnership with Qatar National Library.
-As of November 2024, director Ali Tufan was developing a film of El Amaratly's life, set against the backdrop of the 1920 Revolution in Iraq.
+As of November 2024, director Ali Tufan was developing a film of El Amaratly's life, set against the backdrop of the 1920 Iraqi Revolt.